 3. Create a frontline onboarding journey that’s easy to follow

-To make your work easier, Disprz LMS enables you to create a drip journey.
+To make your work easier, Disprz LMS enables you to create a customized onboarding program.

 Day 1- Induction kit and details on roles and responsibilities